 Localising Response to Humanitarian Need.

-By Dr Estella Carpi, Southern Responses to Displacement Project
+By Dr Estella Carpi, Research Associate, Southern Responses to Displacement Project

 The forum’s discussions were particularly relevant to the Southern Responses to Displacement project in light of the scarce public attention and acknowledgment that is usually paid to Southern – especially faith-based – provision of services and care in contexts of displacement.
 A deeper understanding of the criteria Southern actors set up to sanction beneficiary eligibility, the effectiveness of their programmes, and the way of partnering with other actors is also lacking.
 In this regard, I participated in the displacement and forced migration panel, highlighting the different nuances and relevance that the Geneva-born humanitarian principles of neutrality and impartiality involve for Lebanese Shiite faith-based organisations (FBOs) assisting the displaced during the Lebanon-Israel July 2006 war, and for Arab-Gulf FBOs addressing Syrian refugees in Lebanon.
 I also problematised the monolithic understandings of “localisation”, showing how some local and regional FBOs were not perceived as such despite common religious beliefs, shared language, and cultural customs.
 For other FBOs in Lebanon humanitarian leadership was an object of contention, even though representing the same community.
 The evidence-based arguments lead to important considerations on how humanitarian work can challenge or catalyse the participation of Southern faith-based actors in the process of social solidarity building, much needed in times of crisis.